 - Second stage – notification of estimates obtained by the landlord

-- Third stage – notification of award of contract
+- Third stage – where applicable, notification of award of contract

 Detailed information on each of the three stages of consultation can be found by clicking on the links below:

 - What should the notice of intention to carry out major works contain?